gorkafraga/guidesbook/1-General tools/GUIDE_Redcap.md

 valueType  = if a test has multiple scoring possibilities or errors/hits, RT, accu
 Score type = rw/pr/T …etc

-#### tips
+#### Tips
 -	CONSISTENCY across variables: e.g. raw score always indicated the same abbreviation
 -	Consistency also with cap/small letters usage!
 -	Keep name parts brief but still descriptive.
--	Variable names should be identifiable  on their own.
-Codebook being required for initial clarifications (e.g, ARHQ_father_mean_rw  In codebook ARHQ= Adult reading history questionnaire, etc).
+-	Write a **Codebook** Variable names should be identifiable on their own, but a codebook is required for completion and clarification clarifications (e.g, ARHQ_father_mean_rw  In codebook ARHQ= Adult reading history questionnaire, etc).
 -	Use underscore “_” as separator
 -	Avoid spaces and potentially conflicting characters: -,%,&,$,’ etc

 ### 2.4	LOGGING CORRECTIONS
 Did you find a nonsensical value in one variable and want know who to blame?
-Applications/Project Loggin  will allow this.
+The tool **Applications/Project Loggin**  will allow this.
 You can filter by user, time period, etc.

--	This has a lot of info as is not constantly revised.
-A suggestion would be to ask people responsible from data entry to log in an easily accessible  text file when and a what corrections have been made to keep track of these (e.g., “10.10.2020 (GFG)– SLRT raw scores from x to y”).
+The logging tool may have a lot of info and may not be constantly revised.
+A suggestion could be to ask people responsible from data entry to log in an easily accessible README text file when and a what corrections have been made to keep track of these (e.g., “10.10.2020 (GFG)– SLRT raw scores from x to y”).
 Then this can be confirmed in the detail application logging.